Last Updated on 13 May, 2021

 Bollywood Veggies was the other place that I’d been wanting to visit in a long time – I was a bit hesitant about eating up here because I assumed it was going to be vegetarian, and they do have farm-fresh vegetarian and vegan options, but they serve up a pretty mean chicken curry and other local dishes with a bit of an Indian slant as well.

-I’d just eaten Lunch #1 at Gardenasia Bistro, so they kindly let me have a piece of plain prata with a small bowl of curry on the side.
-The prices are cheaper than GA, and there’s more local option, so I think I have to come back and eat a proper meal some time.
+I’d just eaten Lunch #1 at Gardenasia Bistro, so I decided on a piece of plain prata with a small bowl of curry on the side.
+The prices are cheaper than GA, and there are more local food options.

 You can work off that meal in the surrounding farm land after you’re done eating – make sure to spray some mosquito repellent!
-Visiting is technically free, but there’s a ‘recommended’ donation box of $2 right at the entrance which you are pretty obliged to pay, but you do get a friendly volunteer giving you a map and a bit of orientation about the place as well.
+Visiting is technically free, but there’s a ‘recommended’ donation box of $2 right at the entrance, but you do get a friendly volunteer giving you a map and a bit of orientation about the place as well.

 Bollywood Veggies is apparently the largest producer of bananas in Singapore, and you can see some banana trees around the farm, but there are also lots of other garden plots, and in a surprise twist a nudist-friendly zone right at the back of the compound where the lotus pool is.
 No naked people when I was there though…

 There’s a lot of Kranji left to see!
-I’m hoping to spend a bit more time in Sungei Buloh and maybe see a few more farms and the Kranji memorial as well.
+I’m hoping to spend a bit more time in Sungei Buloh and maybe see a few more farms and the Kranji memorial as well in future.